 The IRS will send a letter to the employee explaining that the IRS will require you to start withholding additional income tax unless the employee contacts the IRS to explain why the employee should not have withholding increased.
 A toll-free number and address for the unit handling this program will be provided in the letter.
 As an additional safeguard, you will also receive a notice to provide to the employee.

 After the lock-in letter takes effect, you must disregard any Form W-4 that results in less tax withheld, until the IRS notifies you otherwise.
-However, you must honor any Form W-4 that results in more income tax withheld than at the withholding rate (marital status) and withholding allowances specified in the lock-in letter.
+However, you must honor any Form W-4 that results in more income tax withheld than at the withholding rate and withholding allowances specified in the lock-in letter.
 Employers who use electronic Form W-4 systems must make sure the employee cannot override the lock-in letter to decrease withholding via an electronic Form W-4 system.
 Lock-in letter provisions also apply to employees rehired within 12 months from the date of the notice.

-After the lock-in letter takes effect, if the employee wants to claim complete exemption from withholding or claim a withholding rate, withholding allowances, and an additional amount that results in less income tax withheld than the lock-in letter, the employee must contact the IRS.
+After the lock-in letter takes effect, if the employee wants to claim complete exemption from withholding or claim a withholding rate, withholding allowances, or an additional amount that results in less income tax withheld than the lock-in letter, the employee must contact the IRS.
 A toll-free number and address for the unit handling this program will be provided in the lock-in letter.

 Page Last Reviewed or Updated: December 22, 2014